OpenHPC-AI/OpenCHAI/README.md

 **(OR)**

-***Alternatively, during the OpenCHAI Manager Tool setup, you will be given an option to download the rpm-stack from the network.***
+***Alternatively, during the OpenCHAI Manager Tool setup, you will be given an option to download the openchai packages from the network.***

 **(OR)**